LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Automatic generation of secrets on rotation (uses a λ)
   * Encrypted at rest possible (via KMS)
   * Integrates with RDS
-  * Auditable via CloudTrail, Cloudwatch, and SNS
+  * Auditable via CloudTrail, CloudWatch, and SNS
   * Multi-Region Secrets - read replicas in sync with Primary Secret
   * Able to promote read replica secret to standalone secret (eg: multi-region application DB disaster recovery)
   * SSM parameter store can be utilized if wanting to track versions/values of secrets